cdelashmutt-pivotal/tdmc-on-kind/README.md

 # TDMC on EPC
+## Prework for install
 * Delete all Harbor containers on Jumpbox

+## Automated install
+* Run `./setup-clusters.sh` to set up the Jumpbox, requisite kind clusters and kind cloud provider pod.
+* Export the environment variable `TDMC_PASSWORD` to the default value `alwaysBeKind#1` in the terminal session you are running the setup on.
+* Run `./setup-tdmc.sh` to configure TDMC with a default org and service instances of each service for testing

+## Manual Install
 * Install kind:
   * ```curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.29.0/kind-linux-amd64 && sudo install -m 755 ./kind /usr/local/bin/kind```
 * Install k9s